blueschistrocks/bikesharing/README.md

 ### Deliverable 2

-Using the converted Dataframe and Tableau I created seven visualization of the New York City Bike Share data.
+Using the converted Dataframe and Tableau I created seven visualizations of the New York City Bike Share data.

 #### Check Out Time for Users